Registration

 I don't have a way to pay.
 Can someone else pay the registration fees for me?

 Yes.
-However, please make sure the third party is able to pay so that you don’t end up owing money to the university.
+However, please make sure this third party is able to pay so that you don't end up with an unpaid balance with the university.

 Before making any payment in three installments, please ensure your credit card is valid for all three installments.